This post is sponsored by the Florida Prepaid College Board, through my role as a Believer Blogger. All thoughts are my own.

 Don’t be “last year’s style,” banished to the clearance rack of life planning.
 Invest in a child’s education today and you won’t ever have to worry about a poor fit or busted seam.

-Learn more at a free webinar on Tuesday, February 20, from 12-12:45 p.m.
+Learn more from this webinar held Tuesday, February 20, from 12-12:45 p.m.
 ET.
-Register here.
-The Florida Prepaid team and Florida Prepaid advocate Cristy Clavijo-Kish will discuss how families have been using Florida Prepaid for over 25 years to send their children to college.
-In addition, a Florida mom who has Prepaid Plans for her twins will give you a firsthand perspective on how to get started and how saving early can make a difference in your child’s future success.
+The Florida Prepaid team and Florida Prepaid advocate Cristy Clavijo-Kish discussed how families have been using Florida Prepaid for over 25 years to send their children to college.
+Get a firsthand perspective on how to get started and how saving early can make a difference in your child’s future success.